 Rev matching isn’t necessarily easy to do without experience.
 However, it is much easier to juggle the task of driving, watching or feeling the revs, and then changing gear accordingly, than to do all of these things while also depressing the clutch pedal twice and moving the car from one gear into neutral and then into the next gear.
 There is just more involved in double clutching.

-With that being said, if you are fairly confident with the clutch, and want to get the ultimate in smooth transitions between gears, double clutching can be the better option.
+With that said, if you are fairly confident with the clutch, and want to get the ultimate in smooth transitions between gears, double clutching can be the better option.
 As we have said already, it essentially involves rev matching as part of the process, and so once you learn how to match the revs properly, double clutching will become much easier.

 Rev Matching vs Double Clutching – Which Is More Useful?